tum-fml/vda5050_connector/README.md

 catkin_make
 roslaunch aws_iot_mqtt_bridge aws_iot_bridge.launch
 ```
-The output of you command promt should now be something like that:
+The output of you terminal should be something like this:
 ```console

 started roslaunch server http://<your_server>